 But still there is much to do.
-Statistics tells us that women remain disproportionately affected by poverty, particularly the elderly, domestic violence, financial abuse, workforce discrimination and exploitation.
+Statistics tells us that women remain disproportionately affected by poverty and homeslessness, particularly the elderly.
+They are also more likely than men to be victims of domestic violence, financial abuse, workforce discrimination and exploitation.